outaagunga/documentation/moringa-AI-for-Developers.md

 * A few-hours crash learning plan
 * Practice exercises.”
 ```
+**When dealing with error:**
+Error Analysis: [Error Type]

+Error Description:
+[Explain what the error message means in plain language]

+Root Cause:
+[Identify the actual problem causing the error]

+Solution:
+[Provide specific code changes to fix the issue]

+Learning Points:
+[Share insights to prevent similar errors in the future]

 ## ⚡ 1.
 Turn the Documentation into a Structured Summary

 Instead of reading the whole thing, feed sections into AI and say something like: